kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/prototypeandresgistry/notes.md

 - frontPageDesign
 - funFact/games

-**So cant we create a A4_120_ruled desin/prototype and use that to create 1000 copies A4_120_ruled is called Prototype**
+**So cant we create a A4_120_ruled design/prototype and use that to create 1000 copies A4_120_ruled is called Prototype**

-> So when thw factory work, it creates a copy of a prototype and adds the value of fun facts and front page design
+> So when the factory work, it creates a copy of a prototype and adds the value of fun facts and front page design
 > All thing that are generic we can keep that in prototype and all those thing which are specific we can define them in specific copy objects